matrix-org/synapse/UPGRADE.rst

 to update their modules.
 Synapse administrators can refer to `this documentation <https://matrix-org.github.io/synapse/develop/modules.html#using-modules>`_ to update their configuration once the modules they are using have been updated.

-Support for the current spam checker interface will be removed in August 2021.
+We will remove support for the current spam checker interface in August 2021.

 More module interfaces will be ported over to this new generic system in future versions of Synapse.